jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 ---

-Other research has observed that patients self-disclose more, display their sadness more,  and do less impression management when interacting with virtual agents rather than human therapists.
+Other studies has observed that patients self-disclose more, display their sadness more,  and do less impression management when interacting with virtual agents rather than human therapists.

 <!--Alison Darcy, the developer of Woebot, has noted that this ability to establish a bond, and to do so with millions of people simultaneously, is the secret to unlocking the  vast potential of digital therapeutics-->